Avia IV - Sample Chapters from Draft 3.5

 "You can come to Sarasota," Avia said.
 "But we won't have much to talk about."

 Benton laid his head back in the pillow and closed his eyes.
-He was at a complete loss for words.
+“Avy, please...”
+He started to say more when he found himself at a complete loss for words.

 Avia listened to the silence.
 "Benton?"